NitinReddyKamsani/CRM/README.md

 -> validation rules in salesforce verify that the details entered by the user meet certainc criteria before the record is inserted or updated.

+** Types of validation rules

+1) Standard validation rules : these are the rules that are applied by the system for data consistency
+2) Custom validation rules : allows you to create the rules according to your business needs